-Do you enjoy stories?
-Solving mysteries or making discoveries?
+Do you like listening to stories, solving mysteries, or making discoveries?
 Then you’ll enjoy genealogical research.
 The documents you’re encounter may include birth, marriage, and death records; census records; legal and financial records; historic maps; immigration records; military records; church records; historic newspapers; and personal items like letters, diaries, photographs, and family bibles.
-Consider conducting interviews to capture the stories of your living family members too.
+Consider interview your living family members to capture family stories too.

 - Chronicling America (newspapers) – see Topic List for ideas